We are often asked by users whether they should install a WordPress plugin or add code to their theme’s functions.php file.

 Understanding Limitations of WordPress Functions File

 There are many handy tricks for the WordPress functions file which make it very tempting.
-However, it is not a replacement for proper WordPress plugins.
+However, managing your code snippets this way can be very messy.

 Not all functionality and features you need can be added to the functions.php file.
 For example, a custom code may need additional scripts and stylesheets to work properly.